nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 [^1]: Funnily enough, as I was working on this project, the Daily Bruin's Data Blog did a [similar scraping project](https://stack.dailybruin.com/2020/02/05/class-fill-ups/).
 However, I think my data is better for a few reasons: it differentiates courses by time and professor, tracks graduate level classes, and has been scraping for a longer period of time.
 [^2]: I asked the Registrar's Office if they keep any enrollment trend statistics.
 They snapshot enrollment changes at the end of weeks 3 and 8 of the quarter, but don't do any tracking of how many/which classes fill up during first vs. second enrollment passes.
 [^3]: Full disclosure, I previously interned at Datadog.
-[^4]: There’s also a private list of classes available at [my.ucla.edu](http://my.ucla.edu/) that’s updated more frequently, but I figured that an hour resolution on enrollment data was a good place to start and would make my job easier.
+[^4]: There's also a private list of classes available at [my.ucla.edu](http://my.ucla.edu/) that's updated more frequently, but I figured that an hour resolution on enrollment data was a good place to start and would make my job easier.
 [^5]: The Department of Asian Languages and Culturses [offers](https://www.alc.ucla.edu/undergraduate/languages-offered/) courses in Chinese, Japanese, Korean, Filipino, Hindi-Urdu, Indonesian, Thai and Vietnamese, if you were curious.
 [^6]: The Stack article mentioned previously, "How Quickly Do Classes Fill Up?", also used Selenium to scrape their data.
 One of the authors, Andrew, later told me it took them about 30 minutes to completely scrape all of the courses from start to finish.
-[^7]: This later turned out to be a false assumption, but we’ll get there in part two.
+[^7]: This later turned out to be a false assumption, but we'll get there in part two.
-[^8]: Although this is apparently changing in Requests 3, which I haven’t tried at all and is still experimental as of writing this.
+[^8]: Although this is apparently changing in Requests 3, which I haven't tried at all and is still experimental as of writing this.
 [^9]: My only experience writing async Python code before this project when I had to [develop a proxy herd for my programming languages class](http://web.cs.ucla.edu/classes/winter18/cs131/hw/pr.html).
 Funnily enough, in the [project report](/cs131-async-python-report.pdf), I wrote: "I see the async module in Python as a very good step forward, but think that as of now, the ecosystem needs a little longer to grow and stabilize before writing code with it can become enjoyable."
 Although the statement is two years old now, I think it still holds true.
 [^10]: You may be wondering why I didn't fetch the first page with `CoursesTitleView`.
-The main reason is that the endpoint doesn’t provide a page count, which meant I wouldn’t know how many additional pages to request.
+The main reason is that the endpoint doesn't provide a page count, which meant I wouldn't know how many additional pages to request.
 [^11]: Once I decided to deploy my scraper as Lambda functions, I think much of the appeal of Go's concurrency features becomes moot as multiple functions can run simultaneously, removing the need for concurrency from the language.
 I'll talk about this more in part two.